ivan-hc/AM/regress/README.md

 #### Running an emulated ARM 64-bit (aarch64) AM test container
 To start an ARM 64-bit podman container on your PC, QEMU must be used on the host machine to emulate the system.
 The am-alpine test container works well for this purpose, but the other available containers may also work.

-1. Make sure the following packages are installed in your host machine (example below applies for Debian's apt):\
+1. Make sure QEMU and the following packages are installed in your host machine, eg. for Debian:\
-`sudo apt-get install qemu-user-static binfmt-support`
+`sudo apt install qemu-user-static binfmt-support`

 2. Make sure to set the `--platform linux/arm64` option to select aarch64 correctly when building and running a container:\
 `podman build --platform linux/arm64 -t am-alpine-arm64 -f am-alpine.dockerfile`\